MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/enhanced-people-picker-for-trusted-authentication-method.md

     ```
     Set-SPTrustedIdentityTokenIssuer "ADFS Provider" -ClaimProvider $claimprovider
     ```
-4. You can, now, start synchronizing profiles into the SharePoint User Profile Application service from the identity provider that are used in the organization, so that the newly created claim provider can work on the correct data set.<br/><br/>
+4. You can, now, start synchronizing profiles into the SharePoint User Profile service application from the identity provider that are used in the organization, so that the newly created claim provider can work on the correct data set.<br/><br/>
-Following are the two ways to synchronize user profiles into the SharePoint User Profile Application service:
+Following are the two ways to synchronize user profiles into the SharePoint User Profile service application:
     - Use SharePoint Active Directory Import (AD Import) with **Trusted Claims Provider Authentication** as the **Authentication Provider Type** in the synchronization connection setting.
 To use AD Import, see [Manage user profile synchronization in SharePoint Server](/sharepoint/administration/manage-profile-synchronization).
     - Use Microsoft Identity Manager (MIM).
 To use MIM, see [Microsoft Identity Manager in SharePoint Servers 2016 and 2019](/sharepoint/administration/microsoft-identity-manager-in-sharepoint-server-2016).
         - There should be two agents inside the MIM synchronization Manager UX after MIM is set up.
 One agent is used to import user profiles from the source IDP to the MIM database.
-And another agent is used to export user profiles from the MIM database to the SharePoint User Profile Application service.
+And another agent is used to export user profiles from the MIM database to the SharePoint User Profile service application.

     During the synchronization, provide the following properties to the User Profile service application:

     1. **SPS-ClaimID** <br/>
-       - Choose unique identity property in the source that will map to the **SPS-ClaimID** property in the User Profile Application service (preferred **Email** or **User Principal Name**).
+       - Choose unique identity property in the source that will map to the **SPS-ClaimID** property in the User Profile service application (preferred **Email** or **User Principal Name**).
        - Set the corresponding **IdentifierClaim** value while creating a token issuer from the [New-SPTrustedIdentityTokenIssuer](/powershell/module/sharepoint-server/new-sptrustedidentitytokenissuer) cmdlet.<br/>

        For AD Import synchronization, the **Central Administration -> Application Management -> Manage service applications -> User Profile Service Application -> Manage User Properties** UX will allow administrators to edit the **SPS-ClaimID** to indicate which property in the source identity provider should be synchronized to **SPS-ClaimID**.
 For example, if the **SPS-ClaimID** is email, set **Claim User Identifier** as **Email** in this UX.